- Our Market: Overview

 - Architecture & Design

 By virtually all accounts, commercial real estate was late to the technology revolution.

-A variety of reasons explain the CRE tech lag, beginning with the fact that income-producing real estate assets aren’t homogenous in the same way as single-family homes.
+A variety of reasons explain the CRE tech lag, beginning with the fact that income-producing real estate assets aren’t homogeneous in the same way as single-family homes.